Training Sources

 How it works:

-- Sends the DOM snapshot + screenshot to Claude for analysis
+- Sends each page view to AI for analysis

-- Extracts page understanding, elements, workflows, and triples
+- Extracts page understanding, elements, workflows, and relationships

-- Follows navigation links and repeats for each discovered route
+- Follows links and repeats for every discovered route

-The Code source analyzes your TypeScript source files to extract structural knowledge that's hard to observe from the DOM alone — route definitions, interface shapes, permission guards, and API contracts.
+The Code source reads your frontend source files to extract structural knowledge that's hard to observe from the interface alone — route definitions, data models, and permission rules.

 What it extracts: